 Feed the Resistance: The Power of Food and Getting Involved

 We’re proud to be publishing Feed the Resistance by Julia Turshen, author of the bestselling Small Victories.
-With stimulating lists, extensive resources, recipes from a diverse range of celebrated chefs, and essays from activists in the worlds of food, politics, and social causes, Feed the Resistance is a practical and inspiring handbook for or anyone hoping to make a difference.
+With stimulating lists, extensive resources, recipes from a diverse range of celebrated chefs, and essays from activists in the worlds of food, politics, and social causes, Feed the Resistance is a practical and inspiring handbook for anyone hoping to make a difference.

 In her introduction, excerpted in part below, Turshen talks about how the book came about and the power of food.
 Read on for her thoughts, plus a recipe for her Baked Oatmeal + Apple Squares.